aghanoury/seed/assignment1/SOLNS.md

 # Solutions to Assignment 1
+This is a simple module composed of ```main.py``` as well as an ```assets/``` directory containing extra files necessary for the completion of this assignment.
+Run ```main.py``` via python3, it will then print out the results for the first exercise.
+It will then prompt the user to enter a string to determine if the char array 'abcd' is found within it.

 ## Questions from Handout
 1. An IDE stands for Integrated Development Environment.
 Used to develop software, an IDE also offers unique and custom features for the benefit of the user's workflow